isomerpages/nhg-ohrpp/_conducting-research/Managing Human Tissue/Registering Tissue Banks.md

 </li>
 </ul>
 <p>
 <br><strong>* These documents are strictly for internal circulation among NHG Health Staff and Authorized personnel only.
-Access to these files is Restricted (NHG Intranet access required).</strong>
+Access to these files is Restricted (NHG Health Intranet access required).</strong>
 </p>